 Within PSHE we recognise:

-- Health Education - Children engaging in activities to promote their physical well-being
+- Health Education - Children engaging in activities to promote their physical and mental well-being

 - Citizenship – Encouraging children to take a responsible role in society, including the development of the children’s awareness of their personal safety and the process by which they can seek help and information as well as learning the behaviour expected of them as responsible citizens.